Jewelweed, Poison Ivy Treatment from Nature

 Clinical Study on Jewelweed

-application of this medication and were entirely relieved of their symptoms within 2 or 3 days after
+application of this medication and were entirely relieved of their symptoms within 2 or 3 days after the

-remains unidentified." by Varro Tyler, PhD in his book
+activity remains unidentified." by Varro Tyler, PhD in his book HERBS OF

 Order Form for Poison Ivy and Oak treatments.